 Northern Bank Direct CD Rates + Account Details

-Northern Bank Direct’s CD rates have taken a hit like all bank and credit unions certificates have, however they still top national averages for each term.
-Right now a 9 – 24 month CD will all provide just 1.0% APY.
+Northern Bank Direct’s CD rates have taken a hit like all bank and credit unions’ certificate of deposit rates have, however, they still top national averages for each respective term.

 Northern Bank Direct CD Rates

-A minimum deposit of just $500 is required to open any certificate with Norther Bank Direct.
+A minimum deposit of just $500 is required to open any certificate of deposit with Northern Bank Direct.
 Interest on these accounts are compounded and credited monthly.
 Early withdrawal penalties are as follows:

 - 12 months’ interest for terms of 12 to 35 months,